Frequently Asked Questions

 Is a model required to have evidence from an RCT in order to be evidence-based according to HHS criteria?

-No. A model may be evidence-based, according to HHS criteria, on the strength of either RCT research or QED research (including non-experimental comparison group, single-case, and regression discontinuity designs).
-The research must be of moderate or high quality based on HomVEE’s published standards.
+No. A model may be evidence-based, according to HHS criteria, on the strength of either RCT research or quasi-experimental design (QED) research (including non-experimental comparison group, single-case, and regression discontinuity designs).
+The research must be of high or moderate quality based on HomVEE’s published standards.
 Additional HHS criteria apply when the research uses an RCT design.
 For details, please see the HHS criteria for evidence-based early childhood home visiting service delivery models.

 Where can I find a list of models that meet the HHS criteria for evidence-based models?

-A full list of models reviewed by HomVEE, and whether they meet the HHS criteria, is available in the Model Effects Summary Table.
-The information is also available in the summary brief, available on the HomVEE Summary Page.
-Notably, a HomVEE designation as an evidence-based model does not guarantee that a model is eligible to be implemented with MIECHV funding (see above, “Are models on the HomVEE list automatically eligible for MIECHV funding?”).
+Users can find a filtered list of models that meet the HHS criteria on the Model Search Page by selecting ‘Meets HHS criteria’ and then ‘Filter’.
+The information is also available in the summary brief, available on the HomVEE Summary page.
+Notably, a HomVEE designation as an evidence-based model does not guarantee that a model is eligible to be implemented with MIECHV funding.

 The HHS criteria do not consider the magnitude of impacts in determining whether a model has evidence of effectiveness.